-To attract more companies to set up their EU distribution hubs in the UK, the UK introduced a business-friendly VAT flat rate scheme.
+To attract more companies to set up their EU distribution hubs in the UK, the UK introduced a business-friendly VAT flat rate scheme18.
 Along with access to EU’s single market, this initiative made the UK a popular gateway for many businesses to enter the EU’s market.

 A hard Brexit would result in stricter border controls, higher tariffs, and the end of UK’s access to the EU single market leading to increased shipping costs between the UK and the EU.
 This may adversely affect businesses who rely heavily on the frictionless supply chains between these 2 areas.

-More regulations and increased risk of shipments getting delayed at the border could lead to higher operating costs.
+More regulations and increased risk of shipments getting delayed at the border19 could lead to higher operating costs.
 Businesses using the UK as a distribution hub to the EU may be forced to relocate their operations elsewhere to avoid this added cost.

 Brexit’s referendum outcome in 2016 casts the future of trade between the UK and the EU into doubt.
-This led to the most severe devaluation of the Pound Sterling in three decades in 2016.
+This led to the most severe devaluation of the Pound Sterling in three decades20 in 2016.
 The Sterling devaluation makes UK imports more expensive, discouraging British consumers from buying foreign goods.
 In addition to that, the cheaper Sterling makes British exports cheaper, stimulating demand for exports.

 With more costly imports, British consumers are more likely to purchase local products which may negatively affect foreign e-commerce merchants who currently sell to the UK.
 However, with the UK and the EU needing to find new long-term trading partners for supplies and exports, both parties will have to settle with trading more with everyone else.